-In this article, we’ll take a look at what to do when you have an engine failure on takeoff.
+In this article, we’ll take a look at performing the impossible turn when you have an engine failure on takeoff.

 My engine quit on upwind… what now?